dumparkltd/state-of-the-world-content/_posts/0100-01-01-methodology.md

 For civil and political rights, where violations often take place in secret and reporting is very patchy, we use an expert survey approach to get our information directly from the human rights experts who are monitoring events in each country.

+For economic and social rights, we draw on national statistics and use the award-winning SERF Index methodology to compare countries’ human rights progress with their income.

 Learn more:

 [Get an overview of our methodology for measuring economic and social rights](https://humanrightsmeasurement.org//methodology/measuring-economic-social-rights/)